lalpi/ntopng-vyos/README.md

 deb https://packages.ntop.org/apt-stable/1.4-rolling-202205190217/ x64/
 deb https://packages.ntop.org/apt-stable/1.4-rolling-202205190217/ all/
 ```
-The installer probably picks up the version from the **/etc/os-release** and since this is vyos but since we need debian sources and repo, replace the version in the URI's with whatever your current vyos is based on.
+The installer probably picks up the VERSION_ID from the **/etc/os-release** and since vyos uses its own custom version id in the os-release, replace the version in the URI's above with whatever debian version your vyos is based on.
 In my case this is **bullseye**.
 ```
 deb https://packages.ntop.org/apt-stable/bullseye/ x64/
 deb https://packages.ntop.org/apt-stable/bullseye/ all/